jayres/IDM-DynamicWeb/README.md

 *Studio*: Exercise One Assigned
 #### Class 3: Tuesday, September 10
 *Lecture*:
+Introduction to React and Other JavaScript Frameworks

 JavaScript Review: Strings, Arrays, Objects, Numbers

 Basics of APIs

-Understanding Querying Data
 #### Class 4: Thursday, September 12
 NO CLASS SEE RECORDED LECTURE AND RESOURCES ON GITHUB
 #### Class 5: Tuesday, September 17
 *Lecture*:

-Headers and Protocol Deep Dive

 JavaScript Review: Methods, Functions, JSON

-Parsing Data, Responses, and Errors
 #### Class 6: Thursday, September 19
 *Studio*: Finish Exercise One and expand on application of API understanding
 ### Part Two: Applying Server/Client Relationship to Creative Practice
 #### Class 7: Tuesday, September 24
 *Lecture*:

-Introduction to React and Other JavaScript Frameworks
+Overview of React and how data passes through a modern JavaScript application

 How can a dynamic system be part of a creative practice
 #### Class 8: Thursday, September 26
 *Studio*: Begin Exercise Two & work on setting up Create React App
 #### Class 9: Tuesday, October 1
 *Lecture*:

-Overview of React and how data passes through a modern JavaScript application
+Understanding Querying Data

+Headers and Protocol Deep Dive

 Discuss examples of interactive digital art
 #### Class 10: Thursday, October 5